Game Controller Input

 An updated status set here at March 2025 downgrades it to just 'Planned'.

-Leviathan Linden's test viewer already works very well, has a working UI, and all the server and LSL script functionality is already deployed on the main grid (8 months ago).
+Leviathan Linden's test viewer already works very well, has a working UI, and all the server and LSL script functionality is already deployed on the main grid in August 2024.
 Why stop now?
 It is quite tragic how all Leviathian's hard work on this gathers virtual dust, because its been deemed a low priority by the LL decision makers, and is not being included in RC viewers.

 Does this downgrade to just 'Planned' mean its basically back to the bottom of the viewer priorities list (again)?
 SL must be one of very few virtual spaces/games where in 2025 you can't use analog input game controllers to do stuff.